jeremythompson-fr/html5_gaming/README.md

-You can find the instruction in the document HTML5_gaming.pdf
+You can find the instructions in the document HTML5_gaming.pdf

 1. Open the project on your localhost,